 If you are interested in participating in the Sonoma Collaborative, please contact us.

-The Kashia Pomo Tribal Traditions in the MPA video has been chosen as an Official Selection for the 18th annual Wild & Scenic Film Festival, the largest environmental film festival in the country!
+The Kashia Pomo Tribal Traditions in the MPA video, created through a collaboration by the Kashia Band of Pomo Indians and the Sonoma MPA Collaborative, was chosen as an Official Selection for the 18th annual Wild & Scenic Film Festival, the largest environmental film festival in the country!

 MPA Video Series